Tuesday, 11 January 2022

 A view from across the road.
 (15.12.2021.)

 Only half a kilometer from the baoli is located the central mosque of Wah Cantt.
-It was constructed in 1960s.
+It was constructed in the 1960s.
 This grand mosque can be easily counted among the most beautiful mosques of Pakistan.
-Constructed in the Mughal style, its beauty captivates passersby.
+It is constructed in the Mughal style, and its beauty captivates passersby.

 The central mosque of Wah Cantt.
 (15.12.2021.)